cunger/escape-velocity/content/blog/ada-for-the-curious.md

 Companies range from big names, like Thales, Airbus, and the Automotive Team at NVIDIA, to start-ups you probably never heard of, like [Latence Tech](https://www.latencetech.com/).

 Unfortunately, Ada jobs are often not heavily advertised.
 Even if you look at open positions at companies that hire Ada programmers, Ada might be mentioned as a nice-to-have experience, but it’s almost never in the job title.

-One good strategy in addition to looking for jobs is to put yourself out there as Ada developer, writing and talking about Ada, so recruiters can find you.

 # Resources to learn Ada